vuo/vuo/node/vuo.midi/descriptions/vuo.midi.make.controller.md

 Creates a MIDI controller message that can be sent to a MIDI device.

-   - `channel` — Ranges from 1 to 16.
+   - `Channel` — Ranges from 1 to 16.
-   - `controllerNumber` — Ranges from 0 to 127.
+   - `Controller Number` — Ranges from 0 to 127.
-   - `value` — Ranges from 0 to 127.
+   - `Value` — Ranges from 0 to 127.